emirn/private-notes-for-facebook/README.md

 ## Add To Chrome Browser

-User this link to add plugin to your Chrome Browser https://chrome.google.com/webstore/detail/private-notes-for-faceboo/kaanknncpllnfglggklkilmmpiccdfem
+User this link to plugin in Google Chrome Store to add plugin to your browser:

+https://chrome.google.com/webstore/detail/private-notes-for-faceboo/kaanknncpllnfglggklkilmmpiccdfem

 ## Purpose